 3rd – “Fox,” owned by Mr. Eaton.

-During 1863 a number of Pomeranians were being exhibited in different parts of England.
+During 1863, several Pomeranians were exhibited in different parts of England.

 English Kennel Club Registered the Breed as Pomeranian

 After reading numerous rare and old dog books, we have learned that the glorious colors now available weren’t even a spot on the horizon during the early development of the Pomeranian breed.